aldebaran/qibuild/doc/source/beginner/qibuild/getting_started/windows.rst

 But, if you do not want to use Visual Studio, you can still use qibuild with QtCreator and the mingw package that comes with it.

-* Get the latest qtcreator and install it. (you only need the qtcreator package, no need for the full-fledged Qt SDK)
+* Get the latest QtCreator and install it. (you only need the QtCreator package, no need for the full-fledged Qt SDK)

 * Add the MinGW’s path to your %PATH% so that QtCreator can find mingw32-make